ietf-wg-ohai/oblivious-http/draft-ietf-ohai-ohttp.md

 field of a request, which should be unique to each request, is sufficient.
-The Oblivious Gateway Resource then rejects requests if the request is the same as one that was previously answered within that time window, or if the `Date` header field is outside of the current time window.
+The Oblivious Gateway Resource then rejects requests if the request is the same as one that was previously answered within that time window, or if the `Date` header field from the decrypted request is outside of the current time window.

 Oblivious Gateway Resources SHOULD allow for the time it takes requests to arrive from the client, with a time window that is large enough to allow for